-Ensure that the valves on the cold and hot water line are turned perpendicular to the line.
+- Three-valve system: Ensure that the valves on the cold and hot water lines are turned perpendicular to the line.
 Turn the bypass valve in such a way that it is parallel to the line.
 The anti-freeze will now pass straight through the line bypassing the tanks.

-You should also bypass your filter, or remove it, before you pour anti-freeze in the system.
+You should also bypass your filter or remove it before you pour antifreeze into the system.

 The winterization process can be a baffling practice for a new RV owner.
 It varies slightly depending on the model of the vehicle, but certain aspects are standard in all RVs.
 One such practice is the water heater bypass.